 Although none of these logs individually will give you the whole picture, a holistic approach to log management can help detect a ransomware attack or provide the necessary forensic evidence.

 CORRELATE DIVERGENT LOG DATA TO ENABLE RANSOMWARE DETECTION

-When looking to leverage log management as a ransomware detection strategy, you need to aggregate all logs in a centralized location to help correlate data.
-Since the logs use different data sources, you need a way to standardize the information gathered, including file type and data formatting.
+When looking to leverage log management as a ransomware detection strategy, you need to aggregate all logs in a centralized location to correlate data.
+Since the logs use different data sources, you need to standardize the information gathered, including file type and data formatting.

-Additionally, at the enterprise level, managing log events can become overwhelming, particularly as employees increasingly connect their personal devices to corporate resources.
+Additionally, managing log events can become overwhelming at the enterprise level, particularly as employees increasingly connect their personal devices to corporate resources.
 Collecting log data and aggregating it into a security information and event management (SIEM) system can help streamline the detection process.

 With Graylog, companies can aggregate logs in a centralized location.
 Our platform provides the customers with the ability to set internal “teams,” reducing noise by providing only the logs necessary for that group to complete its job function.

-It sometimes can take many different events in a particular order or timeframe to be an issue requiring an analyst’s attention.
+It can sometimes take many different events in a particular order or timeframe to require an analyst’s attention.
 That is what the correlation engine is doing.
-Graylog is monitoring all the logs as they enter the system, and based on defined event and alert rules, will take the logs of interest and move them from the noise into their own Elasticsearch index.
-With the high value logs in their own index, you can run queries on those events to see if there is a pattern of activity, or lack of activity.
-This can greatly reduce the amount of time required to detect a ransomware attack.
+Graylog monitors all the logs as they enter the system, and based on the defined event and alert rules, will take the logs of interest and move them from the noise into their own Elasticsearch index.
+With the high-value logs in their own index, you can run queries on those events to see if there is a pattern of activity or lack of activity.
+This can significantly reduce the amount of time required to detect a ransomware attack.